 And there's other questions here.

-I mean, we now see all this information coming out about um FBI supervisory agent Peter Strzok, you know, in his central role and his involvement in the Hillary Clinton email investigation, his involvement in Flynn.
+I mean, we now see all this information coming about FBI supervisory agent Peter Strzok, you know, and his central role and his involvement in the Hillary Clinton email investigation, his involvement in Flynn.

 And honestly, according to everyone that I've spoken with, I can't find one person that says yes.